An5r3a/Predicting-Delinquency/README.md

 ### Delinquency Model

 This is the markdown version of the jupyter notebook for easy read online.
-Please find the Lowell_case_study_delinquency.ipynb for the executable code.
+Please find the Case_study_delinquency.ipynb for the executable code.
 And Case Study.pdf for the report.

 ## Case Study